liviak/Thesis_PhD/README.md

 Repetier-Host V2.1.6 is used as the g-code editor.
 Each line is defined as A1, A2, A3 etc..
 Individual parameters such as print speed can be varied for individual lines.
 As you move towards B and C, layer height is varied while keeping speeds constant through the numbering system

-The CAD design for the lattice structure is provided in two file formats for different user preferences: .F3D and .STL
+The CAD design for the lattice structure is provided in three file formats for different user preferences:.DWG & .F3D & .STL